 I know this sounds like a huge hassle but the experience was amazing.

 Air Canada paid for me to stay in a nice hotel near the airport and provided a meal voucher as well.
-What was originally supposed to be a two hour layover in Vancouver turned into a free vacation night in Vancouver, Canada.
+What was originally supposed to be a two hour layover in Vancouver turned into a free vacation.

 Making the most of opportunities and hardships has a lot to do with attitude and perspective.
 There were many passengers who were understandably upset that their plans were interrupted.
 At the same time, when ample resources are provided to make your stay pleasant, then staying in a bad mood is a choice.
 The airline went out of its way to print new boarding passes for all the passengers who missed their flight.
 A free room was provided in a 4-star hotel with food included.
-In addition, there was a complimentary shuttle service to commute from the airport to the hotel.
-Furthermore, the airport is in the city and the public transportation system is self-explanatory.
+There was also a complimentary shuttle service to commute from the airport to the hotel.
+Furthermore, public transportation in Vancouver is self-explanatory.
 There are more than enough resources to make the most of the situation.
 Fortunately, the same mentality can be applied in an academic or professional setting.

 By no means do I mean to dismiss or belittle the challenges that people face.
 Those challenges are real.
-I am simply suggesting that they are not insurmountable and a part of overcoming those challenges include shifting perspectives and changing attitudes.
-However, it goes beyond simply having a good attitude.
+I am simply suggesting that they are not insurmountable.
+A part of overcoming those challenges include shifting perspectives and changing attitudes.
+However, it goes beyond just having a good attitude.
 You have to look, actively look, for a reason to be happy despite the situation.
 That means looking for opportunities that can serve you.

 For example, there are many international students at the University of Houston who are ineligible to work legally in the United States.
 This can make finding an internship very difficult.
 Most students, for good reason, are discouraged.
 What is important to remember in this situation is why you want that internship or job opportunity.
 It goes further than just getting a paycheck (even though paychecks are important).
 An internship is about acquiring relevant experience in the field or desired industry to jump start your career.
 A traditional internship with an oil and gas company, one of the big 4 accounting firms, or a tech company may not be feasible or realistic so it is important to broaden your horizons.